11 royal residences: the palaces and houses that the British royal family call home

 The beautiful Sandringham House in Norfolk is the much-loved country retreat of the monarch.
 It has been the private home of British monarchs since 1862 and in that time it has seen the lives, and indeed deaths of many a royal family.

 At Christmastime, the Queen, and other members of the royal family famously headed to Sandringham estate in Norfolk, which Elizabeth inherited from her father, George VI.
 Locals can often see the family making their way to church on Christmas morning.
 It remains to be seen if this tradition will be carried out now she has passed.

 Windsor Castle is the oldest and largest inhabited castle in the world.
 This spectacular home has been the family home of British kings and queens for almost 1,000 years.

 The castle was established by William the Conqueror who began building at Windsor around 1070.
 It took 16 years to complete.
-It is an official residence of Her Majesty The Queen and is still very much a working royal palace today.

 5. Clarence House, London